getsentry/sentry-docs/src/collections/_documentation/performance-monitoring/configuration/node.md

       // enable Express.js middleware tracing
       new Apm.Integrations.Express({ app })
   ],
-  tracesSampleRate: 0.25 // Be sure to adjust this to your needs });
+  tracesSampleRate: 0.25 // Be sure to lower this in production });

 // RequestHandler creates a separate execution context using domains, so that every